Joana477/PostgreSQL-Python-Data-Analysis/README.md

 This script shows how python uses SQL to retrieve data from a database and perform basic python data analysis on the data.

-The database focused on is PostgreSQL
+The database focused on is PostgreSQL.